RiTA-nlp/ITALIC/README.md

 ## Dataset

 The dataset is available on the [Zenodo](https://zenodo.org/record/8040649).
 It is composed of 3 different splits:
-- easy: all the utterances are randomly shuffled and divided into 3 splits (train, validation, test).
+- `massive`: all the utterances are randomly shuffled and divided into 3 splits (train, validation, test).
-- speaker: the utterances are divided into 3 splits (train, validation, test) based on the speaker.
+- `hard_speaker`: the utterances are divided into 3 splits (train, validation, test) based on the speaker.
 Each split only contains utterances from a pool of speakers that do not overlap with the other splits.
-- noisy: the utterances are divided into 3 splits (train, validation, test) based on the recording conditions.
+- `hard_noisy`: the utterances are divided into 3 splits (train, validation, test) based on the recording conditions.
 The test split only contains utterances with the highest level of noise.

 Each split contains the following annotations:
 - `utt`: the original text of the utterance.